top of page

 • Furniture and decor: Incorporate lush plants and climbing vines around the pool and on accent walls.
 Add tropical decor like bamboo accents and comfortable, waterproof seating.

-Even a small space can become a personal, tranquil swimming area with smart design choices.
+Even a small space can become a personal pool and feels luxurious with the right underwater pool lights, tranquil swimming area with smart design choices.

 • Colors and materials: A small, dark-tiled pool can make the water appear deeper and richer, adding a touch of drama to the space.
 Simple, light-colored tiling can also help a space feel more open and uncluttered.